Skip to content

 Your First Login

 Next, login to your portal.
-You'll see two "badges":
+You'll see a "badge" to create a new namespace:

 NaaS Portal Login